tsadpbb/atropos/environments/README.md

 **1. Adaptive Curriculum System:**
 - **Cycling Queue**: Items are managed in an active training queue where solved items are removed from circulation
+- **Flexible Solving Criteria**: Items can be marked as "solved" based on:
-- **Difficulty-Based Removal**: Items with group average score > `max_group_average_for_training` (default: 0.75) OR score ≥ 0.9 are marked as "solved"
+  - Group average score > `max_group_average_for_training` (default: 0.75) - too easy for training
+  - Group average score ≥ 0.9 - mastered through high performance
+  - Single correct rollout when `solve_on_single_correct=True` - immediate removal on any success
 - **Attempt Tracking**: Tracks how many times each item has been attempted
 - **Queue Reset**: When all items are solved, the queue resets with previously solved items for continued training
-- **Comprehensive Logging**: Shows task names, group average scores, and contextual messages (e.g., "All correct in this group!", "All failed - format/constraint violations!")
+- **Comprehensive Logging**: Shows task names, group average scores, solve reasons, and contextual messages

 **2. Dataset State Persistence:**
 - **Automatic Dumping**: Saves active queue every 100 iterations to `atropos/environments/datasets/remaining_unsolved.jsonl`